mondoohq/mondoo-operator/docs/user-manual.md

 ### Scanned workload types

-Currently the admission controller scans workloads of these type:
+Currently, the admission controller scans workloads of these types:
 - Pods
 - Deployments
 - DaemonSets
+- StatefulSets
+- Jobs
+- CronJobs

+In the case of workloads that have parent workloads, e.g., a Pod belonging to a Deployment, Mondoo only scans the parent workload.
+The parent workload is the definition where you can fix issues permanently.

+For more information on how you can configure this, have a look at [this tutorial](https://mondoo.com/docs/tutorials/kubernetes/scan-kubernetes-with-operator/).

 ### Different modes of operation